 New Medical Aid Rules Cause Jitters

-There is an air of panic in the South African public after the Department of Health published new regulations regarding PMBs or Prescribed Minimum Benefits.
+There is an air of panic in the South African public after the Department of Health published new medical aid rules and regulations regarding PMBs or Prescribed Minimum Benefits.

 This is a list of 270 conditions, including 26 chronic diseases, that medical schemes are obligated to pay for on their members’ behalf in full by the Medical Schemes Act.